HackBerkeley/intro-git/README.md

 - **List** remotes: `$ git remote -v`
+- **Push** to a remote:  `$ git push (remote) (branch)`

+A remote is simply a repository (folder being tracked by git) which lives somewhere other than you computer - *github for example*!

-- **Push** to a remote:  `$ git push (remote) (branch)` For example, if you are working on a branch called "feature/css-styling" and you want to push to github:
+For example, if you are working on a branch called "feature/css-styling" and you want to push to github:

 `$ git push origin feature/css-styling`

-This tells git to push to the origin (the github repository) on a branch called "feature/css-styling."
+This tells git to push the commit(s) from the feature/css-styling branch to the "remote" url called "origin".

 Git branching and remotes are confusing!
 The main thing to remember is that **when you switch branches, your code changes**!
 Use `$ git log` liberally if you forget which changes are on which branches.